SESAME Field Trip: Models of science and society | The China Post

 The day before today

-Our first day in Jerusalem ended with a guided strolll through the city.
+Our first day in Jerusalem ended with a guided stroll through the city.

 We walked to a historic YMCA opposite an equally historic King David Hotel.
 We spoke about Jewish customs, how certain forms of Jewish dress “lock you into a culture and lock others out,” and about youthful orthodox indiscretions, like getting Gentiles to buy you illicit cheese and bacon burgers at that American chain when its first Israeli branch opened in the 80s…